 The Broadband Outreach Center’s mapping team works with over 60 broadband providers to maintain mapping data on broadband availability in Utah.
-The broadband mapping data is used to inform stakeholders on the broadband landscape in Utah and is used in the Center’s interactive maps, map of the month series, and other special mapping projects and requests.
+The broadband mapping data is used to inform stakeholders on the broadband landscape in Utah and other special mapping projects or requests.
 See the Maps and Data resources page for more information.

 To submit broadband coverage data for inclusion on our maps, contact the Center.